Kalesh-Singh/Lexer/README.md

 ./tests
 ```

+## Running the Student Grader ##

+Once the lexer has been compiled the student grader can be run using command:

+`bin/student-grader ./pr01`

+from the `kalesh-pr01` directory.

 ## Running the program ##

 The lexer can be run be running the following command:

+`./pr01 [NFA program pathname`

+in which case the string to be parsed is expected from the keyboard.

+A nicer way of automating the input is to run the lexer as follow:

-`cat [InputString.txt] | ./pr01 [Precompiled NFA program]`
+`cat [InputString.txt] | ./pr01 [NFA program pathname]`

-The lexer expects 2 pieces of inputs:
-1. The pathname of a file containing the precompiled NFA program.
-2. A file containing the string to be tokenized.
+in this case the lexer expects an extra piece of input - the pathname of the file containing the string to be tokenized.

-*NOTE:* The lexer takes input on stdin but inorder to allow for strings with the `\n` character as input we pipe the input in from a file.